MAIF/izanami/izanami-documentation/src/main/paradox/index.md

 @@@

-Izanami is a shared configuration service well-suited for micro-service architecture implementation.
-In addition to shared configuration, Izanami provides feature flipping and A/B Testing.
-Izanami provides a UI to allow non-tech users to toggle features and to handle A/B testing.
+Izanami is a shared configuration, feature flipping and A/B testing service written in scala and developed by the <a href="https://maif.github.io/" target="_blank">MAIF OSS</a> team.

+Izanami is perfectly well suited for micro services environment, it provides a UI to allow non-tech users to toggle features and to handle A/B testing.

+You can interact with Izanami using REST APIs from you favorite language or listen to events by registering webhook or using server sent events.

 Izanami also provides first class integration.
-We provide Java, Scala, Node and React clients to integrate with your apps.
-We also provide webhook integration.
+Java, Scala, Node and React and CLI clients are available to integrate Izanami with your application.

 @@@ div { .izanami-logo }